-This committee is responsible for enabling the Fellows Alumni to have personal and collective impact on their local communities.
-The committee’s responsibilities include (1) organizing a yearly community service project at the Fellows Alumni Leadership Symposium, (2) identifying volunteer opportunities, (3) organizing an annual fundraising event for charity, and (4) fostering an environment in which Alumni share and exchange their personal stories of community service and impact.
+The Outreach Committee is responsible for enabling the LCLD Alumni to have personal and collective impact on their local communities.
+The committee’s responsibilities include (1) organizing a yearly community service project at the LCLD Alumni Leadership Symposium; (2) identifying volunteer opportunities for Alumni with The Posse Foundation; and (3) helping to maintain a list of Alumni interested in speaking opportunities.

-- Serve Greater Good to Improve Legal Diversity—Connect the LCLD Fellows Alumni to the community through service and charitable giving.
-Our whole objective is how we can make an impact on the community.
-The major objective of this committee is to think big and to focus on the type of legacy we, as diverse leaders in the legal profession, want to leave behind—i.e., how we want the community (those not in LCLD) to perceive LCLD and the Fellows Alumni.
+- Serve Greater Good to Improve Legal Diversity—Connect the LCLD Alumni to the community through service and charitable giving.
+The principal focus is on how LCLD Alumni can make an impact on the community.
+The major objective of this committee is to think big and to focus on the type of legacy that LCLD Alumni, as diverse leaders in the legal profession, want to leave behind—i.e., how Alumni want the community (those not in LCLD) to perceive LCLD and the Fellows Alumni.

-- Relationship Incubation—Create monetary or action-driven projects and, in the process, bring Fellows Alumni together and help build relationships.
+- Relationship Incubation—Create monetary or action-driven projects and, in the process, bring LCLD Alumni together and help build relationships.

 Program Development Committee

-- Relationship incubation by increasing Fellows Alumni interaction with other LCLD program participants and among each other by developing and implementing networking events.
+- Relationship incubation by increasing LCLD Alumni interaction with other LCLD program participants and among each other by developing and implementing substantive and networking events.

 - Facilitate access to role models and support through programs involving LCLD Members.

-- Organize a Regional Roundtable Event in your city, giving you the opportunity to reach out to General Counsel and Managing Partners.
+- Organize a Regional Roundtable Event in your city or region, giving you the opportunity to engage with General Counsel and Managing Partners.

-- Organize a happy hour for a Leadership Lunch/Learning Experience in your city.
+- Organize a happy hour for a Leadership Lunch, Learning Experience, or other LCLD meeting in your city.

-See below for a PDF version of the Fellows Alumni leadership roles and committee descriptions.
+See below for a PDF version of the LCLD Alumni leadership roles and committee descriptions.